gvwilson/sensibleadventures/coriandel/coriandel.md

 more loudly than I should have, but there was no answer.
 So I pulled myself back up onto the roof beam and crept away like a defeated army.

 I went to see her father two days later, and then---gaaah.
-I hefted my spear.
-Spears I understood.
-I would worry about Sehdie when the morning came.
-About Sehdie and---and what the voices had said.
-Right now, I had work to do.
+I heft my spear.
+I understand spears a lot better than I do people.
+I'll worry about Sehdie when the morning comes.
+About Sehdie and about what the voices said on the bridge.
+I'll worry about it all in the morning because if I worry about it now I won't *have* a morning.

-Mausoleums and monuments crowded together around me, an entire city in which nothing living stirred.
-There were squat towers built to withstand century-long sieges and houses so delicate that they reminded me of the Bantangui racing kites I had seen in puppet shows.
-A few looked more like strange machines, pumps and wheels and I know not what.
+Mausoleums and monuments jostle shoulders around me, an entire city in which nothing living stirs.
+There are squat towers built to withstand century-long sieges and houses so delicate that they remind me of Bantangui racing kites.
+A few look more like strange machines, pumps and wheels and the saints alone know what else.

-Statues stood among them, some half my height, others three or four times larger than life.
-Men in strange armor with impractical spikes at the joints, smiling women in solemn robes, animals with delicate curlicue patterns carved around their mouths to show that they had been Gifted with speech.

-"Well," I said to no one, "Bonescuttle, bonescuttle, hither to me," and immediately I felt embarrassed for reciting a children's rhyme in that solemn place.
+Statues stand among them, some half my height, others three or four times larger than life.
+Men in strange armor with impractical spikes at the joints, smiling women in solemn robes, animals with delicate curlicue patterns carved around their mouths to show that they have the gift of speech.
+They're beautiful and frightening and completely useless.
+"Well," I say to no one, "Bonescuttle, bonescuttle, hither to me."
+Then I swear at myself for reciting a children's rhyme.

-Finding the bonescuttle would have been like trying to find a lost ring in the market if Ishad hadn't thought ahead.
-I slipped my pack from my shoulders and set it on a nearby pedestal.
-A man whose braided beard stretched to his waist scowled down at me as I untied the flap.
+Finding the bonescuttle would be like trying to find a lost ring in the market if Ishad hadn't thought ahead.
+I slip my pack from my shoulders and set it on a nearby plinth.
+A man whose braided beard stretches to his waist scowls down at me as I untie the flap.

-Rope, chalk dust for my hands, two good knives, oil, honey bread, a skin of water, and there, at the bottom, six fat rats biting each other and the reed bars of their cage with equal enthusiasm.
+Rope, chalk dust for my hands, two good knives, two more cheap ones because you can never have enough knives, oil, honey bread, a skin of water, and there, at the bottom, six fat rats biting each other and the reed bars of their cage with equal enthusiasm.
 "Bonescuttles won't eat what they haven't killed themselves," Ishad told me.
 "A day dead or a heartbeat, it doesn't matter to them.
 If they didn't kill it, they won't eat it.
 So it's live bait or none."

-I opened the top of the cage and snatched out a rat.
-Its teeth caught on my leather gloves.
-The dab of goat's blood on the rat's forehead had dried and gone crusty, but the smell was still unnaturally strong.
-So was the feeling that the rat ought to have been too big to pick up.
-I didn't know where Ishad had gone to have them spelled, but the magic felt strong enough to me.
-From fifty paces away, they would even look like goats.
+I open the top of the cage and grab a rat.
+Its teeth catch on my leather gloves.
+The dab of goat's blood on the rat's forehead had dried and gone crusty, but the smell is still strong.
+So is the feeling that the rat is somehow too big to pick up.
+I didn't know where Ishad went to have them spelled, but from fifty paces away, they should even look like goats.
 It ought to be enough to make the bonescuttle drool.

-I took a length of string from my pocket, slipped it under the struggling creature's forearms, and cinched it tight.
-Tiny eyes glared at me.
-I looked up at another nearby statue.
-One hand was folded across his chest.
-The other was raised, palm forward.
-It could have been a greeting, or a farewell, or a blessing.
-Just then, it was a handy place to tie the other end of the string.
+I take a length of string from my pocket, slip it under the rat's forearms, and cinch it tight.
+Tiny eyes glare at me.
+I look up at another nearby statue.
+One hand is folded across his chest.
+The other is raised, palm forward.
+It could be a greeting, or a farewell, or a blessing.
+Right now, it's a handy place to tie a piece of string.

-Twist and squeak as it would, the rat could not reach the cord to gnaw its way free.
-I tied another rat to the tail of a horse twenty strides away, and a third around the handle of a scroll that was being eternally read by a woman who seemed slightly amused by the words before her.
-Then I swung myself up onto an empty pedestal to wait.
+For all its twisting and squeaking, the rat can't reach the cord to gnaw its way free.
+I tie another rat to the tail of a horse twenty strides away, and a third around the handle of a scroll being eternally read by a woman who seems slightly amused by whatis in front of her.
+Then I swing myself up onto an empty plinth to wait.

 -----